| News

 Scrolls games.
 Did you think they enhanced the games in any

+way, or did they distract from the gaming experience?
 As you suggest, I remember seeing a number of the Atari ST/Amiga

 pictures.
 Personally, I was jolly impressed with them from a